Self-Supervision & Meta-Learning for One-Shot Unsupervised Cross-Domain Detection: Introduction

 \section{Introduction}

 Despite impressive progress in object detection over the last years, reliably localizing and recognizing objects across visual domains is still an open problem.
 Indeed, most of the existing detectors rely on deep features learned from large amount of labeled training data usually drawn from a specific \emph{source} distribution and suffer from severe performance degradation when applied on images sampled from a different \emph{target} domain.
 This hinders the deployment of detection models in real-world conditions.
 Consider for example the task of social media monitoring (see Figure \ref{fig:newteaser}): the images are posted on multiple platforms by a large variety of users, each with his/her own personal taste in the choice of style and post-processing filters which may change in time.
 Even when images contain instances of the same object category, they are acquired in different contexts, under different viewpoints and illumination conditions.
 In other words, \emph{each image comes from a different visual domain, distinct from the visual domain where the detector has been trained}.
-This scenario poses several key challenges: (1) the annotated source images on which a detector is learned might be proprietary and not accessible at deployment time; (2) the prediction should be provided on every new sample: waiting to collect a sizable amount of target data, identifying the shared domain, and then adapting to it is not feasible; (3) even when the application allows to use this target batching strategy, it is not recommended because there is no guarantee that the images received from time $t+1$ will come from the same target domain of those observed up to time $t$.